 Sometimes it’s fun to add additional chocolate chips to the tops of the cookies before they go in the oven.
 It makes for an especially delicious presentation.

-What’s in these Gluten-Free Buckwheat Chocolate Chip Cookies?
+What’s in Gluten-Free Buckwheat Chocolate Chip Cookies?

 It’s the perfect blend of ingredients that makes these so tasty and create such a lovely texture.